 The James W. Tethers Scholarship

 The James W. Tethers Scholarship Endowment was established PSU in 2007 through a gift from the James W. Tethers Educational Fund of the New Hampshire Charitable Foundation – Manchester Region.
 This fund was established in memory of James W. Tethers who worked at the Southern New Hampshire Planning Commission for 29 years and served as chief planner.
 The purpose of this fund is to support scholarships for New Hampshire graduate students studying urban, regional, community or environmental planning or geography.
+Application.

 The Sid Lovett Fund for the Center for the Environment